dhelmr/bachelor-thesis/README.md

 ```

-You can list available decision engines with `bin/run_canids list-de --short` or:
+You can list available decision engines with `bin/run_canids list-de` or:

 ```
 ❯ bin/run_canids list-de --short